kylegranger/stone-prover/GEVULOT.md

 ## 1 Generate the Inputs

 We begin by generating the required input files.
 There are two main steps to this:
-- compile a cairo program
+- compile a Cairo program
 - run the program to generate the inputs.

-We will be going through the same steps described in the Starkware documention ([here](https://github.com/starkware-libs/stone-prover?tab=readme-ov-file#creating-and-verifying-a-proof-of-a-cairozero-program))
+We will be going through the same steps described in the Starkware documention [here](https://github.com/starkware-libs/stone-prover?tab=readme-ov-file#creating-and-verifying-a-proof-of-a-cairozero-program).

 ### 1.1 Install Cairo